 What is it: Revolutionary Girl Utena: Adolescence Apocalypse

 Revolutionary Girl Utena: Adolescence Apocalypse is a Japanese animated film that serves as a sequel to the acclaimed anime series "Revolutionary Girl Utena."
-Released in 1999, the film defies genre conventions, blending elements of fantasy, drama, and surrealism.
-The story revolves around Utena Tenjou, a young woman who finds herself drawn into a world of duels and intrigue, where the struggle for power and the search for identity are central themes.
+Released in 1999, the film is a work that defies genre conventions, blending elements of fantasy, drama, and surrealism.
+The story revolves around Utena Tenjou, a young woman who finds herself embroiled in a world of duels and intrigue, where the struggle for power and the search for identity are central themes.
 The film is known for its complex narrative and profound symbolism, exploring issues of gender, love, and the transition from adolescence to adulthood.

 Anime Production